Sayonara (1957 film): Box office

+Critical response

 Sayonara received widespread critical acclaim, particularly for its writing and cinematography, in addition to the acting ability of its cast.
 It won four Academy Awards, including acting honors for co-stars Red Buttons and Miyoshi Umeki.
 Review aggregator Rotten Tomatoes reports that 82% of critics out of 57 have given the film a positive review, with a rating average of 7.6/10, with the website's critics consensus reading, "As sumptuously staged as it is ponderously paced, Sayonara flutters by on the strength of its touching story and solidly assembled cast.".